 Both galaxies are visible through binoculars and telescopes, but not with the naked eye.
 Depending on the instrument, M81 will look like a blurry oval shape with a bright center, while M82 will appear as a thin line of light.

-The pair are located in the constellation of the Big Dipper: Ursa Major.
+The pair is located in the constellation Ursa Major (where the famous Big Dipper asterism is).
 The easiest way to find them is to first spot the bright star Dubhe, which forms the top point of the Big Dipper pan, then travel about 10 degrees northwest to spot the two galaxies.

 M82 is the closest starburst galaxy to Earth

-M81’s tidal forces affect M82 and increases its star forming activity
+M81’s tidal forces affect M82 and increase its star-forming activity

 Although not the best for DSLR lens astrophotography, M81 and M82 can still be captured without a telescope.
-Below if our image of the pair using a 300mm lens on a Canon t3i and iOptron Skytracker
+Below is our image of the pair using a 300mm lens on a Canon t3i and iOptron SkyTracker.